yuyangdu01/LLM-CL-VQA/README.md

 * After the training in time slot #2, we test the model on EndoVis17 and EndoVis18 to see if the new model forgets the knowledge in EndoVis17.

 * After the training in time slot #3, we test the model on EndoVis17 EndoVis18, and DAISI-VQA to see if the new model forgets the knowledge in EndoVis17 and EndoVis18.

+* Finally, after the training in time slot #4, we test the model on EndoVis17 EndoVis18, DAISI-VQA and LRSP-VQA to see if the new model forgets the knowledge in EndoVis17 and EndoVis18 and DAISI-VQA.

 ## Citation
 If this repository is useful for your research, please cite: